The ongoing consequences of climate change are many.

-This will increase the amount of food shortages worldwide.
+This will increase the number of food shortages worldwide.

 We’re only beginning to see the damage these storms can cause.
 It is difficult to predict what the future will hold, but there is a growing concern that what we will see won’t be good.

 The rise of these monolithic walls of sand is just one of many warnings.
 Combined with the several other effects of climate change, the situation at hand can seem quite terrifying, and indeed inconvenient.

 Clearly, we must do what we can do prevent things from getting worse.
 If we don't reprimand our leaders to take bold action, we could be part of a world infested with more disease and bombarded with frequent natural disasters.